 The Chinese Museum, located on the same site inside the Chung Wah Society Hall, records the important contribution to the Northern Territory made by the Chinese community.

-The museum is open everyday March to November from 10.00am to 2.00pm
+The museum is open from 3rd March to 1st November 2015

 Entrance Fees Apply